Architecture, Building, Hospital, Clinic, Bag, Person, Medical Procedure, Operating Theatre, Accessories, Handbag

 Our comprehensive range of study programs covers various fields within the health sector, including biomedical science, midwifery, nursing, nutrition and dietetics, occupational therapy, paramedicine, psychology, public health, and sport and exercise science.
 Each program is designed with a focus on international, regional, and community health priorities, ensuring that our graduates are equipped with the knowledge and skills needed to make meaningful contributions to the health and wellbeing of diverse populations.

 Join us at the School of Health at UniSC as we work together to advance knowledge, promote wellness, and create positive change in our communities.
-With an enrollment of over 7,000 students, our vibrant academic community is fueled by a shared passion for improving health outcomes and making a difference in the world.
+With an enrolment of over nearly 10,000 students, our vibrant academic community is fuelled by a shared passion for improving health outcomes and making a difference in the world.

-The Midwifery discipline is a practice-focused, professionally accredited academic area within the School of Health.
+Midwifery is a practice-focused, professionally accredited academic discipline within the School of Health.
 It prepares students to become competent, reflective and evidence-based midwives capable of providing care across the childbearing continuum, from pregnancy to childbirth and into the postnatal period.

 UniSC offers a dedicated Bachelor of Midwifery degree that equips students with theoretical knowledge, practical clinical skills and the professional competencies required for midwifery practice and registration in Australia.
 The program emphasises the social, cultural, psychological and biological aspects of midwifery care, integrating simulated learning with substantial clinical placements in healthcare settings.